OpenEvalProject/evals/manuscripts/elife-67838/v2/manuscript.md

 Using a somatosensory discrimination paradigm, we examined the modulation of perceived stimulus intensity by instantaneous fluctuations of cortical excitability at initial cortical processing.
 Both pre-stimulus alpha band activity and initial cortical evoked responses were associated with a bias in intensity discrimination, suggesting that a lower cortical excitability reduces the perceived intensity of sensory stimuli.
 Furthermore, we rule out that variability in peripheral nerve activity accounted for these effects, in line with the notion of instantaneous excitability changes being intrinsic to cortical brain dynamics.
 Intriguingly, elevated excitability and higher presented stimulus intensity resulted in opposing amplitude effects on the initial stimulus-related response in the cortex, the N20 component of the SEP.
 Based on the neurophysiological principles of the EEG generation, this finding may be explained by a mechanistic link between pre-stimulus alpha activity and initial cortical EPSPs through modulations of resting membrane potentials.

-## Fluctuations of cortical excitability affect the perceived stimulus intensity
+### Fluctuations of cortical excitability affect the perceived stimulus intensity

 In line with previous studies on the modulatory role of alpha oscillations on perceptual processes (Craddock et al., 2017; Iemi et al., 2017), we found higher pre-stimulus alpha amplitudes to be associated with a lower perceived intensity of somatosensory stimuli.
 This was indicated both by an increased threshold (criterion c) of reporting a higher stimulus intensity according to SDT (Green and Swets, 1966) and by the negative relationship between pre-stimulus alpha amplitude and reported stimulus intensity in the structural equation model.
 Moreover, sensory processing appeared to be modulated by ongoing oscillatory activity already during initial cortical responses, as suggested by the relations between pre-stimulus alpha activity and N20 amplitude, as well as N20 amplitude and perceived stimulus intensity.
 The N20 component of the SEP reflects initial stimulus-related excitatory activity (i.e., EPSPs) resulting from the first thalamo-cortical volley to the primary somatosensory cortex (Bruyns-Haylett et al., 2017; Peterson et al., 1995; Wikström et al., 1996) and thus represents a direct measure of cortical excitability (when keeping the stimulus intensity constant).
 The modulation of perceived stimulus intensity therefore relates to a sensory bias at earliest possible cortical processing, reflecting fluctuations of instantaneous neural excitability.

 Furthermore, these findings demonstrate that effects of pre-stimulus oscillatory activity on the processing of sensory stimuli are not restricted to near-threshold stimuli where a detection threshold is assumed to be shifted by ongoing brain activity (Iemi et al., 2017; Samaha et al., 2020).
 Instead, our findings suggest that cortical excitability can affect the representation of stimulus features in supra-threshold perception, too.
 Importantly, our criterion-free discrimination paradigm of two neutral response alternatives (‘strong’ or ‘weak’) precluded the potential confounding effect of perceptual confidence, which has recently been considered as an alternative explanation for pre-stimulus alpha effects on perceptual biases (Benwell et al., 2017; Samaha et al., 2017).
 In our forced-choice paradigm, different levels of perceptual confidence could not have influenced the intensity ratings since the task was to distinguish two clearly perceptible stimuli, and not to report whether a stimulus was perceived or not (as done in near-threshold paradigms).
 Thus, the current findings unequivocally indicate – to the best of our knowledge for the first time – that pre-stimulus alpha oscillations affect the behavioral outcome via a modulation of the internally represented stimulus intensity.

-## Opposing signatures of presented stimulus intensity and excitability in the early SEP
+### Opposing signatures of presented stimulus intensity and excitability in the early SEP

 Following the hypothesis of higher alpha activity being associated with lower cortical excitability (Jensen and Mazaheri, 2010; Klimesch et al., 2007; Samaha et al., 2020), it may seem counter-intuitive that higher alpha amplitudes were associated with larger (i.e., more negative) N20 amplitudes in our data.
 However, as we proposed recently (Stephani et al., 2020), this relationship may be explained by the neurophysiological mechanisms of EEG generation.
-The generated voltage on the scalp, U, in our case relating to the N20 potential, can be defined in the following way (Ilmoniemi and Sarvas, 2019; Kandel et al., 2000; Lopes da Silva, 2004):U∼I∗Nneurons∗LF,
+The generated voltage on the scalp, U, in our case relating to the N20 potential, can be defined in the following way (Ilmoniemi and Sarvas, 2019; Kandel et al., 2000; Lopes da Silva, 2004):

+$$
+U∼I∗N_{neurons}∗LF,
+$$

-where I denotes the sum of local primary post-synaptic currents due to the activation of a given neuron, Nneurons the number of involved neurons, and LF the lead field coefficient projecting source activity to the electrodes on the scalp.
-Since the spatial arrangement of the neural generators and the EEG sensors was stable across stimulation events, LF reflects a constant in the measurement of the N20 potential.
-In contrast, Nneurons should increase with stimulus intensity since more nerve fibers are excited at stimulation site when applying stimuli of higher currents.
+where $I$ denotes the sum of local primary post-synaptic currents due to the activation of a given neuron, $N_{neurons}$ the number of involved neurons, and $LF$ the lead field coefficient projecting source activity to the electrodes on the scalp.
+Since the spatial arrangement of the neural generators and the EEG sensors was stable across stimulation events, $LF$ reflects a constant in the measurement of the N20 potential.
+In contrast, $N_{neurons}$ should increase with stimulus intensity since more nerve fibers are excited at stimulation site when applying stimuli of higher currents.
 This should lead to an increase of SEP amplitude with stimulus intensity, as reported in previous studies (Jousmäki and Forss, 1998; Klostermann et al., 1998) and as was observed in the current dataset for cortical (Figure 2d) as well as peripheral responses (Figure 3b and d).
-For constant stimulus intensity, however, Nneurons is expected to stay approximately constant and amplitudes in the EEG should primarily depend on I, reflecting excitatory post-synaptic currents (EPSCs) in case of the N20 component.
+For constant stimulus intensity, however, $N_{neurons}$ is expected to stay approximately constant and amplitudes in the EEG should primarily depend on $I$, reflecting excitatory post-synaptic currents (EPSCs) in case of the N20 component.
 Crucially, EPSCs directly depend on the electro-chemical driving forces produced by the membrane potential.
 When moving the membrane potential toward depolarization – a state of higher excitability – the electro-chemical driving force for further depolarizing inward trans-membrane currents is decreased (Castro-Alamancos, 2009), which leads to smaller EPSCs (Deisz et al., 1991), and should in turn result in smaller amplitudes of the scalp EEG.
 Assuming an inverse relationship between the amplitude of alpha oscillations and neuronal excitability (as for example indicated by a lower neural firing rate during higher alpha activity; Haegens et al., 2011), one should hence rather expect decreased N20 amplitudes following low pre-stimulus alpha activity.
 This is what was observed in our data when controlling for stimulus intensity (Figure 4).
 Moreover, the notion of smaller (i.e., less negative) N20 amplitudes reflecting a state of higher excitability is corroborated by the behavioral data: When controlling for stimulus intensity, we found smaller N20 amplitudes to be associated with higher perceived stimulus intensity.
 Notably, the attenuation of early SEPs during high excitability states is in fact in line with previous observations from biophysically realistic modeling of oscillatory activity in the somatosensory cortex as well as its interplay with stimulus-evoked responses (Jones et al., 2009).

 Taken together, our findings thus demonstrate that the intensity of the presented stimulus and the degree of instantaneous neural excitability are jointly reflected in the early SEP but with opposing signatures: While stronger stimulus intensity increases the N20 potential, decreased N20 amplitudes appear to be associated with an increase in excitability (which in turn lead to a higher perceived stimulus intensity).
 This challenges previous assumptions that the amplitude of brain potentials, especially at early processing stages, reflects the coding of the perceived stimulus intensity.
 Rather, our findings call for a more differentiated view.
 Although the amplitude of early event-related potentials may indeed reflect the size of the input (e.g., a stronger or weaker somatosensory stimulus), the neural evaluation of this input (i.e., the perceived intensity), however, further depends on internal neural states, such as neural excitability, which may even reverse the amplitude effects of the input already at the earliest cortical processing stages.
 Crucially, our data are at the same time consistent with previous studies on somatosensory processing at later stages, where larger EEG potentials are typically associated with a stronger percept of a given stimulus (e.g., Al et al., 2020; Schröder et al., 2021; Schubert et al., 2006), as both our SDT and linear-mixed-effects analyses of the N140 component showed.
 Thus, the present findings of opposing signatures of neural excitability and sensory input appear to be a distinct characteristic of early cortical potentials, involving the first bottom-up sensory processing.
 In this context, it should be further emphasized that our proposed physiological model may be directly applicable to well-isolated neural signals only (such as the N20 component of the SEP).
 The physiological interpretation of amplitudes of later EEG potentials, such as the N140, however, is not as straightforward as described above, since several distinct SEP components may interact (Auksztulewicz et al., 2012), and excitatory and inhibitory contributions cannot be readily distinguished.
 Furthermore, with the present data, we cannot unambiguously conclude that the observed relation between pre-stimulus alpha activity and initial SEP indeed involved the very same neuronal populations – which may represent a limitation of the hypothesized mechanism.
 However, all approaches to localize these effects pointed to very similar cortical regions (as discussed in the following section).
 Also, we would like to emphasize that the presented mechanism reflects a hypothesized model, which shall be further supported or falsified with more targeted studies, for example, directly quantifying membrane potentials and trans-membrane currents in relation to different excitability states in somatosensation.

-## Origin of excitability fluctuations
+### Origin of excitability fluctuations

 To further narrow down the neuronal sources that eventually led to fluctuations of the perceptual outcome, we controlled for peripheral nerve variability, extracted spatially well-defined EEG potentials (i.e., as reflected in the tangential components of the single-trial CCA), re-analyzed the effects of interest in source space, and examined subcortical activity.